purescript/documentation/Home.md

 ## Language Guide

 This guide is taken from the old compiler documentation.
-The [PureScript Book](https://leanpub.com/purescript/read) covers more material in greater depth, and is recommended for learning the language.
+The [PureScript Book](https://leanpub.com/purescript/read) is the recommended approach to learning the language, since it covers more material in greater depth.

 - [Intro](https://github.com/purescript/purescript/wiki/Language-Guide:-Intro)
 - [Getting Started](https://github.com/purescript/purescript/wiki/Language-Guide:-Getting-Started)